Advising

 Registration

-During each of the book-bagging and registration periods, a student whose first or second major is Gender, Sexuality, and Feminist Studies is required to meet with their assigned department faculty advisor to discuss progress toward completion of the major.
-Students are not cleared for registration by GSF until they are approved by their GSF faculty advisor.
+During each book-bagging and registration period, a student whose first or second major is Gender, Sexuality, and Feminist Studies is required to meet with their department faculty advisor to discuss progress toward completion of the major.
+Students are not cleared for registration by GSF until they are approved by their GSF faculty advisor each term.
 It is the student's responsibility to secure an appointment before the end of their registration window by directly emailing their advisor.
-Declared GSF majors must update the major form with their faculty advisor or the minor form with the DUSA.
-The faculty advisor will submit the approved and updated GSF major form to the DUSA each term and they will file it.
-Similarly, the DUSA will file the approved and updated minor form each term.
+GSF majors must complete or update the major24 form or the major form with their faculty advisor.
+Minors must complete or update the minor24 form or minor form with the DUSA.
+See this page for details on the major and minor.
+The faculty advisor will submit the approved and updated GSF major form to the DUSA each term for department review and filing.
+Similarly, the DUSA will file the reviewed and updated minor form each term.
+Declared GSF minors must regularly update and file the form with our office to be cleared for graduation with a minor in Gender, Sexuality and Feminist Studies.

 Being Prepared for Your Advisor